RichardJohnNowell/Only-Analog-secondhand-records-/README.md

     </a>
 </div>
 <br>
-The OA contact page provides a professional Jotform for general enquiries and an address so you know where to visit!
+<p>The OA contact page provides a professional Jotform for general enquiries and an address so you know where to visit!</p>

 ### Login
   <!--- login --->